zendframework/zend-servicemanager/README.md

 ## Introduction

-mxc-servicemanager is a component featuring an API compatible to [zend-servicemanager  3.3](https://github.com/zendframework/zend-servicemanager "zend-servicemanager").
+mxc-servicemanager is a component featuring an API compatible to [Mxc-servicemanager  3.3](https://github.com/Mxcframework/Mxc-servicemanager "Mxc-servicemanager").

-With mxc-servicemanager we refactored several parts if zend-servicemanager for better performance.
+With mxc-servicemanager we refactored several parts if Mxc-servicemanager for better performance.
 This includes configuration and setup, factory caching and service resolution.
 This pacackage was introduced to deliver major progress early.

-A major design constraint is zend-servicemanager compatibility.
-All changes applied to mxc-servicemanager are proposed to the zend-servicemanager project also via pull request.
-Changed master and develop branches of zend-servicemanager will get merged into mxc-servicemanager asap after release.
+A major design constraint is Mxc-servicemanager compatibility.
+All changes applied to mxc-servicemanager are proposed to the Mxc-servicemanager project also via pull request.
+Changed master and develop branches of Mxc-servicemanager will get merged into mxc-servicemanager asap after release.
 Asap can mean several days later.

 Our motivation to do this comes out of our project portfolio management on one hand (we need a fast service manager for other projects), our commitment to Open Source and the power of sharing on the other hand, and from economical constraints: We are not strong or big enough to work on masses of libraries at the same time, so we have to be focussed (this on the third hand ;).